bootdotdev/learn-cicd-starter/README.md

 # learn-cicd-starter (Notely)

-This repo contains the starter code for the "Notely" application for the "Learn CICD" course on [Boot.dev](https://boot.dev).
+This repo contains the starter code for the "Notely" application for the "Learn CICD" learning project on [Boot.dev](https://boot.dev).

 ## Local Development